 - 5. Have a look at your results and notice:

 - A page of "thumbnails" (small versions of the pictures)

 - Name of the picture

 - Website name

-6. Click once on a picture (or thumbnail) to see a larger Preview version of the image
+- Hover over the picture (but don't click) to see the size of the picture

-7. In the Preview pane you can do a number of things:

-- a.
-Close the preview by clicking on the X in the left corner of the preview - b.
-Or use the right arrow to see a larger version of the next thumbnail - c.
-Click on Visit to go to the website where the picture lives

-NOTICE: this website opened in a new Tab.

-Your Google search is still there in the Tab to the left, your image web page is in the Tab to the right.

-8. Click back and forth on each tab several times to switch between them
+- 6. Click once on a picture (or thumbnail) to see a larger Preview version of the image - 7.
+Close the preview by clicking on the thumbnail again or by clicking on the X in the top right corner of the preview - 8.
+Click on another thumbnail to open the larger Preview version, then click on the larger Preview to visit the website where the picture lives - 9.
+Notice this website opened in a new Tab. - 10.
+Your Google search is still there in the Tab to the left, your image web page is in the Tab to the right. - 11.
+Click back and forth on each tab several times to switch between them